Trick play helps Pitt upset No. 15 UCF 35-34

 UCF: Gabriel should have a stranglehold on the starting job even with Darriel Mack Jr. on the way back from an ankle injury suffered in July.
 Notre Dame transfer Brandon Wimbush figures to be out of the picture completely.
 He played just one snap, getting tackled for a loss in the first quarter.

 Pitt: The Panthers face an uphill climb in the ACC's Coastal Division after opening the season with a loss to No. 21 Virginia, but Pitt could be a handful once conference play starts in earnest next month.
-The secondary plays with swagger and Pickett is becoming more comfortable by the week in new offensive coordinator Mark Whipple's system.
+The secondary plays with swagger and Pickett is becoming more comfortable by the week in Whipple's system.

 UP NEXT

-UCF: Hosts UConn in its American Athletic Association opener next Saturday night.
+UCF: Hosts UConn in its American Athletic Conference opener next Saturday night.

 Pitt: Finishes up nonconference play by hosting Football Championship Subdivision opponent Delaware next Saturday.